howsoai/platform-installation-examples/common/README.md

 ### Trust the Certs
 The python client environmnet, uses the certifi package for root certs, and not the os trust store.
 So to trust the platform ca - we'll extract it from the platform and then set it explicityly as trusted in our `howso.yml`

+#### Extract the platform CA cert

-- Get the platform cert from the ca secret
+With kubectl access, you can retrieve the platform cert from the ca secret.
 ```
 kubectl -n howso get secrets platform-ca -ojson | jq -r '.data."tls.crt"' | base64 -d > howso-platform.crt
 ```
-- Alternatively, you can retrieve it from https://www.local.howso.com/ca-crt.txt in a browser, and save it as `howso-platform.crt`.
+Alternatively, you can download it from https://www.local.howso.com/ca-crt.txt a browser, and save it as `howso-platform.crt`.

+#### Update the howso.yml to trust the platform CA
 - Update the howso.yml with a full path to the cert file, under key `security.ssl_ca_cert`.  i.e.
 ```
 security: